What is a VPN tunnel? The basics of online encryption

 Valued for its stability, especially on mobile devices, as it’s very good at automatically re-establishing a connection if it temporarily drops (like when switching between Wi-Fi and mobile data).
 It’s often fast and secure.

-Many reputable VPN applications will allow you to choose which protocol you want to use, or they might have an "automatic" setting that selects the best protocol for your current network conditions.
+Many reputable VPN apps let you choose your protocol.
+They might also have an “automatic” setting that selects the best one for your network.
 Understanding these basic differences can help you make a more informed choice if you decide to experiment with these settings.

-While a full VPN tunnel encrypts all your internet traffic, there's a handy feature offered by many VPN services called split tunneling VPN.
-This feature gives you more flexibility by allowing you to decide which of your internet traffic goes through the secure VPN tunnel and which can access the internet directly, or even just your local network.
+While a full VPN tunnel encrypts all your internet traffic, there’s a handy feature offered by many VPN services called Split Tunneling VPN.
+This feature gives you more flexibility over your internet traffic.
+You can decide which traffic uses the secure VPN and which accesses the internet directly.

-Imagine you're at home.
-With split tunneling, you could set it up so that your web browsing in Chrome and your email app send their data through the encrypted VPN tunnel for maximum privacy and security.
-For instance, I often use this when I'm researching sensitive topics for my Tech business or accessing my online banking – I want that traffic under the strongest protection.
+Imagine you’re at home.
+With split tunneling, you can send your Chrome and email data through the encrypted VPN.
+This provides maximum privacy and security for those specific apps.
+For instance, I often use this when I’m researching sensitive topics for my Tech business or accessing my online banking – I want that traffic under the strongest protection.

-At the same time, perhaps you want to stream a local sports game on a service that only works if it sees your regular, local IP address, or maybe you need to print a document to your wireless printer on your home network.
+Simultaneously, you might want to stream a local sports game that requires your regular IP address.
+You may also need to access a wireless printer on your home network.
 With split tunneling, you can exclude these specific apps or services from the VPN.
 So, your streaming app and your connection to the printer would bypass the VPN and connect directly.

 Another commonly used case I’ve found useful is for online gaming.
 Some games are very sensitive to latency (ping).
 By using split tunneling, I can route my game traffic directly to the internet for the lowest possible ping, ensuring a smoother gaming experience, while all my other background applications (like cloud backups or general browsing) still benefit from the VPN’s security.